taniaduggal/taniaduggal-syself-devops/README.md

 YAYY!!We are done with setting high availability k8s cluster with multiple master and worker nodes with the primary requirement of Ubuntu 24.04 as the base OS and Kubernetes version of v1.30.3.

+### **Why we have used more master and worker nodes?**

+Our Kubernetes cluster has multiple master (control plane) nodes and worker nodes to ensure high availability, fault tolerance, and scalability.
+This architecture is crucial for production environments as it eliminates single points of failure and enhances overall system reliability.
+Multiple master nodes provide redundancy for critical cluster components like the API server, scheduler, and controller manager, ensuring continuous cluster operation even if one node fails.
+Similarly, multiple worker nodes allow for efficient distribution of workloads, improved resource utilization, and the ability to handle node failures.

 ### **Best Practices for Production Kubernetes Clusters:**